Cleaning up a biohazardous spill in a biosafety cabinet

 - Wait 10 minutes to allow the aerosols to settle [unless the rotor is equipped with engineering controls for aerosol/liquid release].

-- Remove rotor and place in Biosafety Cabinet.
+- Remove the rotor and place it in Biosafety Cabinet.

 - Thoroughly disinfect [identify specific disinfectant] the inside and outside of the centrifuge rotor, cups and accessories and allow proper contact time [identify specific contact time].
-After disinfection, move to sink for a thorough rinse, dry thoroughly.
+After disinfection, move to the sink for a thorough rinse and dry thoroughly.

-- For the centrifuge interior, follow the steps above for cleaning up a spill outside a Biosafety Cabinet.
+- For the centrifuge interior, follow the steps above to clean up a spill outside a Biosafety Cabinet.

 - Segregate contaminated cleanup materials into the appropriate biohazardous waste containers.